Skip to Content

 Lauren Ko, Editor-in-Chief

 Wildcat Editor-in-Chief, Lauren Ko, senior, is eager to inform the community and collaborate with the Wildcat's writers and artists.
-Outside of class, Lauren serves as captain of the Mock Trial team, producer of the annual TEDxBrea event, co- president of the BOHS Red Cross Chapter and Chair of the Orange County Red Cross Youth Advisory Council, and student board member of the Brea Olinda Unified School District.
+Outside of class, Lauren serves as co-captain of the Mock Trial team, producer of the annual TEDxBrea event, president of the National Honor Society, co- president of the BOHS Red Cross Chapter and Chair of the Orange County Red Cross Youth Advisory Council, and student board member of the Brea Olinda Unified School District.
 She currently enjoys engaging with leaders from across the globe through the International Humanitarian Law Youth Action Campaign and spends hours reading about high-profile criminal cases, even if she finds them unsettling.
 To ease her mind, she enjoys listening to nostalgic pop hits while browsing Pinterest.
 Expect to catch her in a few years settling in New York City where she’ll too often be exploring and window-shopping, always with an iced matcha latte in hand.

 Joel Song